-- For good optimization, use -o2 optimization level or higher. - To ensure that the instrumented executable represents the real executable, compile your application code with the same compiler options. - By default, if you do not specify a compile the application with -fprofile-instr-generate, the profile data is Written to default.profraw.
+- For good optimization, use -o2 optimization level or higher. - To ensure that the instrumented executable represents the real executable, compile your application code with the same compiler options. - By default, if you do not specify a <profdata_file>.profraw, when you compile the application with -fprofile-instr-generate, the profile data is written to default.profraw.

-To change this behavior, either specify cprofdata_file>.profraw on the compile line, or set the LLVM_PROFILE_FILE="cprofdata_file>.profraw" when you run your application (see next step).
+To change this behavior, either specify <profdata_file>.profraw on the compile line, or set the LLVM_PROFILE_FILE="<profdata_file>.profraw" when you run your application (see next step).
 Both -fprofile-instrgenerate and LLVM_PROFILE_FILE can use the following modifiers to uniquely set profile data filename: